|

 For

-over 60 years the King & His Court have introduced the
+over 60 years The King & His Court have introduced the talents

-talents of some of the best softball players in history.
-The
+of some of the best softball players in history.
+The following players

 |